wjd345/Scramble-2.0/README.md

 Changed to have a simple socket server...nothing too crazy with this re-make.
 Working with game engine to make sure logic is working properly.

 07/12/2017: Back at it again...\n
-Implementation of a "SplashPage" class where users see the game name and option buttons to either start a game or quit game play
+Implementation of a "SplashPage" class where users see the game name and option buttons to either start a game or quit game play.
+Need to work on Creating a EDT for the GUI Implementation.
+Server is working in regards to receiving user input and sending back, need to work with multiple thread types.